How To Start A Skincare Line Business? (Detailed Guide)

 A business woman filing legal documents and starting skincare line business

-In the US, selling handmade cosmetics and skincare products does not require a nationally recognized license.
-However, the FDA controls a variety of chemical compounds and preservatives as part of the Cosmetic Act of 1938 (FDCA) [1].
+In the US, selling handmade cosmetics and skincare products doesn't require a nationally recognized license.
+That said, the FDA regulates a wide range of chemical compounds and preservatives under the Food, Drug, and Cosmetic Act of 1938 (FDCA) [1].

-Your skincare business also needs a license to sell and produce goods with FDA-regulated components.
+Your skincare business will also need a license to sell and produce goods that include FDA-regulated ingredients.

-Consult an attorney if you're unsure about what would be appropriate for your skincare business:
+Talk to an attorney if you're unsure what applies to your skincare business — at minimum, clarify:

 • Skincare product liability and professional liability insurance.